 attribute name column from the package search to define our dependencies.
 Using

-we actually bring all these attributes into scope, so we don’t have to
+with we actually bring all these attributes into scope, so we don’t have to

-adress them all using dot notation like this: pkgs.openjdk8
+adress them all using dot notation like this: pkgs.openjdk8.

 stdenv.mkDerivation {